CharizardAcademy/NAACL-25-AD-Survey/README.md

 Authors: Yingqiang Gao, Lukas Fischer, Alexa Lintner, Sarah Ebling

 Affiliation: University of Zurich, Zurich University of Applied Sciences

 Contact: yingqiang.gao@cl.uzh.ch

-Please submit an Issue or drop an email if you would like your work to be listed here.
+Please submit an Issue if you would like your work to be listed here.

 ---